ruBootstrap/bootstrap-vue/src/components/tooltip/README.md

 <!-- b-tooltip-disable.vue -->
 ```

-**Note:** _In the above example, since we are using the default tooltip triggers of `focus hover`,
+**Примечание:** _In the above example, since we are using the default tooltip triggers of
-the tooltip will close before it is disabled due to losing focus (and hover) to the toggle button._
+`focus hover`, the tooltip will close before it is disabled due to losing focus (and hover) to the
+toggle button._

 You can also emit `$root` events to trigger disabling and enabling of tooltip(s).
 See the
 **Disabling and enabling tooltips via \$root events** section below for details.